Series 1 - Episode 11

 Back at the house, Steed is asking about Jimmy and wonders is he can recognise certain colours or patterns, having twigged to how the exchange is made.
 The major says he has never taken the trouble to find out when Evan enters with Jimmy and Christine is alarmed by the green paint on his paws.

-Steed is chatting to the major about his time in India when there is a ring at the door and Keel then frog-marches Kolliakis into the study.
-Kolliakis exclaims, "Steed!" when he sees who's there.
-Renton-Stephens is confused that "Mr Archibald" is Steed but pulls a gun on Steed and orders him to drop his, then tells Kolliakis to pick it up.
-Dr Keel pushes Kolliakis from behind and Steed reclaims his gun, ordering the major not to move.
+Steed is chatting to the major about his time in India when there is a ring at the door and Keel then frog-marches Kollakis into the study.
+Kollakis exclaims, "Steed!" when he sees who's there.
+Renton-Stephens is confused that "Mr Archibald" is Steed but pulls a gun on Steed and orders him to drop his, then tells Kollakis to pick it up.
+Dr Keel pushes Kollakis from behind and Steed reclaims his gun, ordering the major not to move.
 He tells Christine to go the main gate, the police will be arrive there any moment.
 She's confused but her father, conceding defeat, tells her to go.

 Steed asks Keel where he found the packet but doesn't wait for an answer.
 He holds up the book the major gave him and tells Dr Keel it has "All sorts of snippets of information.
 Do you know how porcupines make love?"
 Dr Keel regards him coldly and says, "No" then groans when Steed replies, "Very, very carefully."